raganwald/raganwald.github.com/_posts/2014-03-10-writing-oop-using-oop.md

 Another part of the proposition is that objects delegate their behaviour to some kind of metaobject, typically called a "class," although in JavaScript (and Self, the language that inspired it), metaobjects are actually called prototypes.
 This delegation is the most accessible way for two or more objects to share a common set of methods.

-Most people who chose to program JavaScript in an OO style readily accept this proposition: Encapsulation is good.
-They understand that by hiding internal state and manipulation, you get delegation, you get polymorphism, you get code that is cohesive but not tightly coupled.
+Most people who chose to program JavaScript in an OO style readily accept this proposition: Encapsulation is good: By hiding internal state and manipulation, you get delegation, you get polymorphism, you get code that is cohesive but not tightly coupled.

 This is why they build "classes" representing the various entities in their problem domain.
 For a JavaScript implementation of HashLife, you might find `Cell` and `QuadTree` classes, for example.